-- Members of Staff are aware of the needs of all pupils. - Members of Staff are aware of the procedures regarding children with special educational needs. - Children are achieving targets set in 'individual education targets'.
+- Members of Staff are aware of the needs of all pupils. - Members of Staff are aware of the procedures regarding children with special educational needs. - Children are achieving outcomes set in the Individual Learning Support Plan.
 These should be specific and measurable. - Parental involvement (and pupils, where appropriate) is maintained. - Pupil's self esteem is raised. - Review dates are set. - Parents are satisfied with S.E.N. procedures and policies within the school.

-ARRANGEMENTS FOR CONSIDERING COMPLAINTS ABOUT S.E.N.
-PROVISION
+ARRANGEMENTS FOR CONSIDERING COMPLAINTS ABOUT SEN PROVISION